amritsharma/writing-challenge/Jan8-WealthSimple.md

 ## What's Really In My Wealth Simple TFSA?

-It's a low bar but WealthSimple offers the most millennial-friendly financial products in Canada.
+It's a low bar but Wealthsimple offers the most millennial-friendly financial products in Canada.
 Their low fees, thoughtful UX and clever marketing make it the only choice for Canadians who want to "set it and forget it".
 That's exactly what I had done so far.

 While setting up a TFSA account, all you have to do is answer a couple questions.
 It's simple - maybe too simple.